ECE 209: Circuits and Electronics Laboratory

 • Windows users should get MiKTeX.
 Click on the link under Download.

 • Alternatively, Windows users can try TeX Live.
-For the moment, I recommend that new users stick with MiKTeX.
+For the moment, it is recommended that new users stick with MiKTeX.

 • Mac OS X users should get MacTeX.
 Download the MacTeX Installer.